edvin/fxlauncher/README.md

 ## Accept downgrades

-Starting from version 1.0.12, FXLauncher will not download a remote version if the local version is newer.
+FXLauncher will not download a remote version if the local version is newer.
 This is controlled by comparing a timestamp in the manifest.
 Specifying `--accept-downgrades=true` as the last argument to CreateManifest will allow you to make sure that the version you have published will always be used by your clients even if they have a newer version installed.
 This option is also available in the Gradle plugin as `acceptDowngrades`.